StephVergil/StephVergil/README.md

 ## Objective

-I am passionate about solving complex challenges, exploring innovative cybersecurity practices, and creating secure IT environments.
+To leverage my skills in cybersecurity to design secure IT environments, tackle emerging threats, and innovate for the future of digital safety.

 ---